Nitinbabariya/fk/README.md

 ```

 # Why?

-I ordered my lunch at work late so I decided to spike out a program to fix command line spelling errors in my newfound free time.

 This project was inspired by [The Fuck](https://github.com/nvbn/thefuck).

+Initially I tried to just use TheFuck but I antivirus on my machine was not happy with the name of the application it kept complaining that a HIGH severity malware is found, we could not clean up a threat.

+Hence I decided to writeup the one in C#.